cop-cos/COP/docs/SynConHubApi/SynConHubApiErrorCodeList.md

  - 20045: "Cross Booking insufficient stock"
  - 20046: "Cross Booking cargo container not found"
  - 20047: "This cargo nature type is not supported at the moment, please contact customer service"
+ - 20048:"Failed to get enterprise information"
+ - 20049:''Order query only supports data query within two months"
+ - 20051:"Sorry for system busy, please try again later"
+ - 20053:"CrossBooking schedule information LTD is wrong"
+ - 20054: "Address cannot be empty"
+ - 20055: "Sub-company carrier customer code out of scope."
+ - 20056: "The TEU purchase limit for the week in which the product is sold is insufficient"
+ - 20057: "CrossBooking contract number does not exist"
+ - 20058: "CrossBooking start week cannot be earlier than the current four weeks"
+ - 20059: "API booking cannot purchase FMC products"
+ - 20060: "Permission denied"
+ - 20061: "CosPlus | product booking must fill in all shipping related party information"
+ - 20062: "Wrong import and export type of intermodal service"
+ - 20063: "The intermodal service does not exist"
+ - 20064: "Can't find the city"
+ - 20066: "Some container types do not support intermodal service"
+ - 20067: "The intermodal service fee is charged by weight, and the estimated cargo weight of the box type is required"
+ - 20068: "The estimated weight of the container is not in the optional range, please re-order"